tysonfromearth/SQL-Exercises/readme.md

 ### Getting Started

-Click on any of the .sql files to view samples of SQL code related to the topic described in the file name.
+Click on any of the .sql files to view samples of SQL code related to the topic described in the file name.*

+*Note that SQL Window Functions and SQL Advanced Joins and Performance Tuning files are currently empty.
+Content will be added at a later date.